 Lower-than-normal uptake may be due to:

 All radiation has possible side effects.
 The amount of radiation in this test is very small, and there have been no documented side effects.
-The amount of iodine used is less than the amount in a normal diet.

 Women who are pregnant or breastfeeding should not have this test.